popeindustries/dvlp/README.md

 **dvlp** is a no-configuration, no-conditionals, no-middleware, no-nonsense (no-vowels!) **dev server toolkit** to help you develop quickly and easily for the web.
 You shouldn't have to jump through hoops to get a development environment up and running, and you definitely shouldn't have to include development-only stuff in your high-quality production code! **dvlp** is full of hacks so your code doesn't have to be!

-### Motivation

-Back in the _good old days_, our web development workflow went something like this: write HTML/CSS/JS, refresh browser, repeat.
-Years later, with the help of Node.js and emerging standards, we started pre-processing our CSS and transpiling our JS to take advantage of more expressive, agreeable language features.
-At the same time, as writing code became easier and more enjoyable, we began bundling and packaging our (growing amount of) code for delivery to the browser.
-The modern web development workflow soon looked like this: write HTML/JSX/SCSS/LESS/CSS/TS/JS, transpile, compile, bundle, (hot) reload, repeat.
-For those of us ambitious enough to tackle a full-stack, universal JS application, you would also need to include a well timed server restart (somewhere) in there.

-Today, history's pendulum is starting to swing back the other way.
-Thanks to JS modules and excellent Node.js/browser support for new language features, it's time for a _simpler_, more _comfortable_ workflow.
-Bundling should be treated as a production optimization (like minification), and our application web servers shouldn't be responsible for building our development assets.

-Less setup, less complexity, and less waiting is surely the path to developer happiness and comfort.

 ### Philosophy

 - **No bundling**: write JS modules and load them directly in the browser